lennonzf/lennonzf.github.io/README.md

 - Learn and use Middleman
 - Learn and use Github and Github Pages
 - Learn and use Flexbox
-- Practice SASS and functional CSS
+- Practice SASS with SCSS syntax and functional CSS
+- Develop a style guide

 #####Special Thanks
 Special Thanks to **[Felix Lee](http://felixlee.io/)**, who inspired and encouraged me to build the site; **Kian Zhu**, who provided a huge amount of feedback and patience to me.